BenjaminShinar/udemy_docker_kubernetes_practical_guide/lectures/02-foundations.md

 #### Analyzing a Real App

-another nodeJs example for us to dockerize. the folder "data-volumes-01-starting-setup"
+another nodeJs example for us to dockerize. the folder "data-volumes"

 this time the form creates files and stores them, we would want these data to be persistent somehow across uses. we don't want to lose the feedback from the user when the website goes down.